— Researched and reviewed by Dr. Sandip Roy.

-Do you ever wonder if someone with sociopathic tendencies can have emotional attachments?
-Can sociopaths love truly, or is it just a facade?
-Find out the truth.
+Can someone with sociopathic tendencies have emotional attachments?
+Can sociopaths truly love, or is it just a facade?

 At least that’s what most of us think.

-While science does not know everything about sociopathy, some researchers believe it may be related to adverse childhood experiences, like abuse or neglect.
+While science does not know everything about sociopathy, researchers believe that their inability to love people may be related to adverse childhood experiences, like abuse or neglect when they were young.

-That abuse, which they could not defend themselves from, could be the reason for their inner rage, which they use to justify their destructive behavior toward others.
+That abuse, which they could not defend themselves from, could have resulted in an inner rage, which they often use as aggression to justify their destructive behavior toward others.

 The Truth About Sociopaths And Love